 Perhaps the most important feature is a built-in notification system to let you know when you are in an official no-fly zone.
 There is plenty to flight laws, particularly in the United States, this little feature serves as a reminder when you forget to check the rules of an area.

-With prices ranging from $335 up to $750, there are some good deals to be had, and some extreme prices in the bunch for rare units.
+With prices ranging from $285 up to about $499, there are some good deals to be had, previously these drones ranged up to almost $800.

 Now to the current models.